mehCake/luraph-deobfuscator-py/README.md

-# Lua Deobfuscator (Doesn't work yet as of now but keep in mind, developement should be going through the course of up to a year or so.)
+# Lua Deobfuscator (Active development is still ongoing—expect rapid changes as the toolkit matures.)
 # Dev #ishowgoat on discord

 Utilities for decoding Lua scripts obfuscated with Luraph/Luarmor styles.
 The